gromacs/gromacs/docs/user-guide/mdp-options.rst

    :mdp:`free-energy` is turned on.
 The force constant is then (1 - lambda) * :mdp:`pull-coord1-k` + lambda * :mdp:`pull-coord1-kB`.

+AWH adaptive biasing
+^^^^^^^^^^^^^^^^^^^^

+.. mdp:: awh

+   .. mdp-value:: no

+      No biasing.

+   .. mdp-value:: yes

+      Adaptively bias a reaction coordinate using the AWH method.
+The corresponding PMF is estimated at the same time and written to the energy file.
+The PMF and other AWH data can be extracted with the ``gmx awh`` tool.
+The AWH coordinate can be multidimensional and is defined by mapping each dimension to a pull coordinate index.
+      This is only allowed if :mdp:`pull-coord1-type` = :mdp-value:`external-potential` and
+      :mdp:`pull-coord1-potential-provider` = ``awh`` for the concerned pull coordinate indices.

+.. mdp:: awh-potential

+   .. mdp-value:: convolved

+      The applied biasing potential is the convolution of the bias function and a set of harmonic umbrella potentials (see :mdp-value:`umbrella` below).
+This results in a smooth potential function and force.
+The resolution of the potential is set by the force constant of each umbrella, see :mdp:`awh1-dim1-pull-coord`.

+   .. mdp-value:: umbrella

+      The potential bias is applied by controlling the position of an harmonic potential using Monte-Carlo sampling.
+The force constant of the umbrella is inherited from the relevant pull coordinate, see :mdp:`awh1-dim1-pull-coord`.
+      When new umbrella positions are sampled often enough, the average potential and force equals that of :mdp-value:`convolved`.
+This option can be useful for cases when calculating the convolved force for each step becomes computatiionally expensive.

+.. mdp:: awh-seed

+   (-1) For :mdp:`awh-potential` = :mdp-value:=`umbrella` only.
+   Random seed for Monte-Carlo sampling the umbrella position.
+   When :mdp:`awh-seed`= -1, a pseudo random seed is used.

+.. mdp:: awh-nstout

+   (100000)
+   Number of steps between printing AWH data to the energy file.

+.. mdp:: awh-nstsample

+   (10)
+   Number of steps between sampling of the coordinate value.
+This sampling is the basis for updating the bias and estimating the PMF and other AWH observables.

+.. mdp:: awh-nsamples-update

+   (10)
+   The number of coordinate samples used for each AWH updates.
+   The update interval in steps is :mdp-value:`awh-nstsample` times this value.

+.. mdp:: awh-nbias

+   (1)
+   The number of biases, each acting independently on its own coordinate.
+   The following options should be specified for each bias although below only the options for bias number 1 is shown.
+Options for other bias indices are  obtained by replacing '1' by the bias index.

+.. mdp:: awh1-error-init

+   (4.0) \[kT\]
+	 Estimated initial average error of the PMF.
+This value together with the given diffusion constant(s) :mdp:`awh1-dim1-diffusion` together determine the initial biasing rate, which in turn affects the convergence rate.
+	 The error is obviously not known *a priori*.
+Only a rough estimate of :mdp:`awh1-error-init` is needed however.
+	 As a  general guideline, leave :mdp:`awh1-error-init` to its default value when starting a new simulation.
+Then, if needed, tune :mdp:`awh1-dim1-diffusion` to get reasonable convergence times.
+	 On the other hand, when starting a simulation of the same system with *a priori* knowledge of the PMF then :mdp:`awh1-error-init` should be tuned to reflect that knowledge (the system has not changed so the diffusion constant should not have either).
+	 Initial PMF estimates can be read by setting :mdp:`awh1-user-data` = ``yes``.

+.. mdp:: awh1-growth

+   .. mdp-value:: exp-linear

+   The reference weight histogram initially grows close to exponentially then exits to a final, production stage where the growth rate equals that of the sampling rate (set by :mdp:`awh-nstsample`).
+   The transition to the production stage is determined dynamically.
+The intial stage is typically necessary for robust convergence when starting a new simulation where high free energy barriers have not yet been flattened by the applied bias.

+   .. mdp-value:: linear

+   As :mdp-value:`exp-linear` but skip the initial stage.
+This may be useful if there is *a priori* knowledge about global the free energy differences eliminating the need for an initial stage.
+   An estimate of the intial PMF and target distrbution should then be provided with :mdp-value:`awh1-user-data` = ``yes``.

+.. mdp:: awh1-target

+   .. mdp-value:: constant

+      The bias is tuned towards a constant (uniform) coordinate distribution in the defined sampling interval (defined by  \[:mdp:`awh1-dim1-start`, :mdp:`awh1-dim1-end`\]).

+   .. mdp-value:: cutoff

+      Same as :mdp:`awh1-target` = :mdp-value:`constant` except that in regions with an estimated free energy greater than :mdp-value:`cutoff` relative to the estimated global minimum the target distribution equals the unbiased Boltzmann distribution.

+   .. mdp-value:: boltzmann

+      The target distribution is a Boltzmann distribtution with a scaled beta (inverse temperature) factor given by :mdp:`aw1-target-paramvalue`. *E.g.* :mdp:`aw1-target-paramvalue` close to 0.1 would give the same coordinate distribution as sampling with a simulation temperature scaled by 10.

+   .. mdp-value:: local-boltzmann

+      Same target distribution and use of :mdp:`aw1-target-paramvalue` as :mdp-value:`boltzmann` but the convergence towards the target distribution is inherently local *i.e.*, the rate of change of the bias only depends on the local sampling.

+.. mdp:: awh1-target-paramvalue

+   [0] \[kT\]/\[\]
+   Parameter used for specfying the relevant parameter for different :mdp:`awh1-target` types.
+   For :mdp:`awh1-target` = :mdp-value:`cutoff` this this is the cutoff > 0 in units of kT.
+   For :mdp:`awh1-target` = :mdp-value:`boltzmann` and :mdp:`awh1-target` = :mdp-value:`local-boltzmann`
+   it is the unitless beta scaling factor taking values in (0,1).

+.. mdp:: awh1-user-data

+   .. mdp-value:: no

+      Initialize the PMF and target distribution with default values.

+   .. mdp-value:: yes

+      Initialize the PMF and target distribution with user provided data.
+For :mdp:`awh-nbias` = 1, :ref:`gmx mdrun` will expect a file ``awh-init.xvg`` to be present in the run directory.
+      For multiple biases, :ref:`gmx mdrun` expects files ``awh1-init.xvg``, ``awh2-init.xvg``, etc.
+      The first :mdp:`awh1-ndim` columns of
+      each input file should contain the coordinate values, such that each row defines a point in coordinate space.
+Column :mdp:`awh1-ndim` + 1 should contain the PMF value for each point.
+      The target distribution column can either follow the PMF (column  :mdp:`awh1-ndim` + 2) or be in the same column as written by ``gmx awh`.

+.. mdp:: awh1-share

+   .. mdp-value:: no

+      Do not share the bias across multiple simulations.
+The :ref:`gmx mdrun` option ``-multidir`` will be ignored by AWH.

+   .. mdp-value:: yes

+      With :ref:`gmx mdrun` and option ``-multidir`` the bias and PMF estimates will be shared across simulations.
+The simulations should have the same AWH settings for sharing to make sense.
+      Sharing may increase convergence initially, although the starting configurations of the replica can be critical, especially for many replicas.

+.. mdp:: awh1-ndim

+   (1) \[integer\]
+   Number of dimensions of the coordinate, each dimension maps to 1 pull coordinate.
+   The following options should be specified for each such dimension.
+Below only the options for dimension number 1 is shown.
+Options for other dimension indices are obtained by replacing '1' by the dimension index.

+.. mdp:: awh1-dim1-pull-coord

+   (0)
+   Index of the pull coordinate defining this coordinate dimension.
+Note that the force constant used for the AWH biasing is inherited from the this pull coordinate. *E.g.* if :mdp:`awh1-dim1-pull-coord` = 1 then :mdp:`pull-coord1-k`  will be used.

+.. mdp:: awh1-dim1-diffusion

+   (1e-5) \[nm^2/ps\]/\[rad^2/ps\]
+   Estimated diffusion constant for this coordinate dimension determining the initial biasing rate.
+This needs only be a rough estimate and should not critically affect the results unless it set very low, leading to slow convergence, or very high, forcing the system far from equilibrium.
+Not setting this value explicitly with generate a warning.

+.. mdp:: awh1-dim1-start

+   (0.0) \[nm\]/\[rad\]
+   Start value of the sampling interval along this dimension.
+The range of allowed values depends on the relevant pull geometry (see :mdp:`pull-coord1-geometry`).
+   For periodic geometries :mdp:`awh1-dim1-start` greater than :mdp:`awh1-dim1-end` is allowed.
+The interval will then wrap around from +period/2 to -period/2.

+.. mdp:: awh1-dim1-end

+   (0.0) \[nm\]/\[rad\]
+   End value defining the sampling interval together with :mdp:`awh1-dim1-start`.

+.. mdp:: awh1-dim1-ninterval

+   (1)
+   Number of subintervals to partition the sampling interval
+   \[:mdp:`awh1-dim1-start`, :mdp:`awh1-dim1-end`\] into.
+This will limit sampling to the subinterval that the initial coordinate value falls into.
+The intended use of this option is for multisimulation runs where the initial configurations are prepared such that each subinterval gets sampled by at least 1 simulation.

+.. mdp:: awh1-dim1-interval-overlap

+   (1.0)
+   Overlap between subintervals when :mdp:`awh1-dim1-ninterval` > 1.
+The overlap
+   takes values in \[0,1\], where 0 means that all subintervals are disjoint and 1 means that all subintervals are identical.

 NMR refinement
 ^^^^^^^^^^^^^^